actuallyzefe/apollo-task/README.md

 When an index added both `Consumption` and `Index` tables are filling in.
 User added the first index, we are filling the `ındex Table` but `NOT` `Consumption Table`.
 Becasue we cannot calculate the Consumption with 1 index.
 When user added another index, we will be filling the `Consumption` table and the `Index Table`.
-Now we have te consumption, and the 2 indexes 😊
+Now we have the consumption, and the 2 indexes 😊

 We also have another case;
 We must distribute the consumption values equally when we have a date range like: